timm/tested/docs/onFishr.md

 <a href="/etc/img/scope2.png"><img width=400 align=right src="/etc/img/scope2.png"></a>
 First, astronomers  learn how to grind lens.
-Next, they use those lenes to explore the universe.
+Next, they use those lens to explore the universe.

 So, now that SE people know how to match their brackets, it it time to table our next challenge.
 How can we help